soumukhe/ndi-kafka-elasticsearch-kibana/README.md

 2) cd ndi-kafka-elasticsearch-kibana
 3) run the fixIP script with the IP of the VM.
 For example  ./fixIP 10.10.140.10
 3) docker-compose up -d
-4) make sure to do a docker ps to verify that container is up and running
+4) make sure to do a docker ps to verify that all 8 associated containers are up and running

 ```
 You should have 8 cotainers running as shown below: